Multi-Source to Multi-Target Decentralized Federated Domain Adaptation: Introduction

 \subsection{Outline and Summary of Contributions}

-In the rest of this paper, we first review relevant work in the field in Sec.~\ref{sec:related_work}, and present some important theoretical preliminaries in Sec.~\ref{ssec:relevant_theory}.
-Next, we develop our ST-LF methodology in Sec.~\ref{sec:st-lf-all}, and then experimentally characterize our formulation itself and its performance relative to several baselines both in Sec.~\ref{sec:experiments}.
+Structurally, we first review relevant work in Sec.~\ref{sec:related_work}, and present some important theoretical preliminaries in Sec.~\ref{ssec:relevant_theory}.
+Then, we develop our ST-LF methodology in Sec.~\ref{sec:st-lf-all}, and experimentally characterize our formulation itself and its performance relative to several baselines both in Sec.~\ref{sec:experiments}.
 We summarize our key contributions as follows: